T-Fluffy/Pong2.0/README.md

 In this project, i used basec C# OOP paradigmes to better orgonise the game's logic.
 Used simple Prefabs, a Linerender, RigideBody2D,2D Colliders, Cooler fonts and eventsystem to make a fluent game experience.
 ### Gameplay :
-The player will try to score against the machine (a simple AI) while the ball's speed increases with each collision.
+The player will try to score against the machine (a simple AI) while the ball's speed increases with each collision using only eather the Z and S buttons or the Up and Down Arrows.